Skip to main content

 Flora Ecosystems

-Native vegetation on Corvo has been extensively modified by centuries of grazing, with remnant communities surviving primarily on the steep inner walls of the caldeiron and on inaccessible coastal cliffs.
-These fragments include endemic Macaronesian species such as tree heath, Azores juniper, and various endemic ferns that represent the last vestiges of the laurel forest that once covered the island.
+Native vegetation on Corvo has been extensively modified by centuries of grazing, with remnant communities surviving primarily on the steep inner walls of the Caldeirão and on inaccessible coastal cliffs.
+These fragments include endemic Macaronesian species such as tree heath, Azorean juniper (Juniperus brevifolia), and various endemic ferns that represent the last vestiges of the laurel forest that once covered the island.
 The crater floor supports wet grassland and bog communities maintained by the humid microclimate within the sheltered caldera, while the island's patchwork of pastures and abandoned fields provides habitat for the vagrant birds that make Corvo famous among ornithologists.

 Geology

-Corvo is the summit of a single large shield volcano rising approximately 1,700 meters from the ocean floor, with the island's dominant feature being the caldeiron, a large caldera approximately 2 kilometers in diameter and 300 meters deep at the island's center.
-The caldera formed through volcanic collapse and subsequent erosion, with its floor containing several small lakes and volcanic cones that indicate relatively recent volcanic activity within the main crater.
-The island is geologically the youngest in the western Azores group, formed within the last million years on the North American tectonic plate, with its basaltic lavas and volcanic ash deposits recording the island's constructional history.
+Corvo is the summit of a single large shield volcano rising approximately 1,700 meters from the ocean floor, with the island's dominant feature being the Caldeirão, a large caldera approximately 2 kilometers in diameter and 300 meters deep at the island's center.
+[1] The caldera formed through volcanic collapse, with its floor containing several small lakes and volcanic cones that indicate the constructional history of the island.
+The island sits on the North American tectonic plate, as do all islands in the western Azores group, with basaltic lavas and volcanic ash deposits recording the island's formation.
+[1]

 Climate And Weather

 Corvo experiences a fully oceanic climate with remarkably small temperature variation between seasons, ranging from about 14 degrees Celsius in winter to 21 degrees in summer, though the summit area within the crater is significantly cooler and wetter than the coastal settlement.
 Annual precipitation exceeds 1,100 millimeters at sea level and considerably more at altitude, with fog and low cloud frequently enveloping the upper island and maintaining the moisture-dependent vegetation within the crater.
-The island's exposed position means it regularly experiences powerful Atlantic storms with winds occasionally exceeding hurricane force, while its latitude places it in the path of weather systems from both tropical and polar regions.
+The island's exposed position means it regularly experiences powerful Atlantic storms with strong winds, while its latitude places it in the path of weather systems from both tropical and polar regions.
+[1]

 Human History